Adamm00/IPSet_ASUS/README.md

 - `firewall ban ip 8.8.8.8 1.1.1.1` - Ban one or more IPv4 addresses.
 - `firewall ban ip 8.8.8.8 1.1.1.1 comment "Apples"` - Ban multiple IPv4 addresses with one optional quoted comment.
+- `firewall ban ip 8.8.8.8 1.1.1.1 timeout 1h` - Ban multiple IPv4 addresses for one hour.
+- `firewall ban ip 8.8.8.8 timeout 24h comment "Persistent scanner"` - Add a temporary ban with an optional quoted comment.
 - `firewall ban range 8.8.8.0/24 1.1.1.0/24` - Ban one or more IPv4 CIDR ranges.
 - `firewall ban range 8.8.8.0/24 1.1.1.0/24 comment "Apples"` - Ban multiple ranges with one optional quoted comment.
+- `firewall ban range 8.8.8.0/24 timeout 7d comment "Persistent scanner"` - Temporarily ban an IPv4 range.
 - `firewall ban domain example.com example.net` - Resolve one or more domains and ban their current public IPv4 addresses.
 - `firewall ban country pk cn sa` - Replace the current country bans with the known IPv4 ranges assigned to the supplied two-letter country codes.
 - `firewall ban country status` - Display the selected countries and their source health.
 - `firewall ban country refresh` - Refresh every selected country without changing the selection.
 - `firewall ban asn AS123456 AS654321` - Download and ban the IPv4 ranges announced by one or more ASNs.
-- `firewall unban ip 8.8.8.8 1.1.1.1` - Remove one or more IPv4 addresses from the blacklist.
+- `firewall unban ip 8.8.8.8 1.1.1.1` - Remove one or more direct permanent or temporary IPv4 rules.
-- `firewall unban range 8.8.8.0/24 1.1.1.0/24` - Remove one or more exact CIDR ranges from the range blacklist.
+- `firewall unban range 8.8.8.0/24 1.1.1.0/24` - Remove one or more direct permanent or temporary CIDR rules.
 - `firewall unban domain example.com example.net` - Remove one or more stored manual domain bans without another DNS lookup.
-- `firewall unban comment "Apples"` - Remove blacklist entries whose comments contain the supplied text.
+- `firewall unban comment "Apples"` - Remove direct IP and CIDR ban rules whose comments contain the supplied text.
 - `firewall unban country` - Remove all entries created by country blocking.
-- `firewall unban asn AS123456 AS654321` - Remove entries labelled with one or more supplied ASNs.
+- `firewall unban asn AS123456 AS654321` - Remove one or more registered ASN ban rules.
 - `firewall unban malware` - Remove entries created from malware feeds.
-- `firewall unban nomanual` - Remove all non-manual bans while retaining manual IP and range bans.
+- `firewall unban nomanual` - Remove automatic blacklist entries while retaining every registered user rule.
 - `firewall unban all` - Flush both blacklists and clear the stored block log.

+Temporary bans accept `15m`, `1h`, `6h`, `24h`, or `7d`.
+Arguments must be supplied as entries, an optional `timeout`, then an optional `comment`.
+Re-adding a temporary rule resets its expiry.
+Adding the same entry permanently promotes it, while a temporary request for an existing permanent rule leaves the permanent rule unchanged.
+Unbanning an exact address or range removes its direct permanent or temporary rule; another overlapping rule may continue to cover it.

+Temporary rules expire in the kernel without requiring a scheduled Skynet process.
+Their absolute deadlines are stored separately and recalculated at startup, so restarting or powering off the router cannot extend a ban.

 Country blocking downloads the selected IPdeny lists concurrently over verified HTTPS and accepts only complete public IPv4 CIDRs.
 A URL-bound validated cache is used with a warning when a selected list is temporarily unavailable.
 If no matching cache exists, the complete previous country selection is retained.
 Applying a new country selection replaces the previous selection rather than appending to it.